 Here at Jackrabbit we’ve always thought of each other and our clients as a family.
-I’m sure you can relate!
-Children spend the majority of their time between school, after school activities, and home – which makes you a key part of their day and of their community.
-You thrive when your students thrive, and for a growing number of your students they need a gender inclusive space to thrive.
+I’m sure you can relate.
+Children spend the majority of their time attending school, participating in after school activities, and at home – which makes your youth activity center, and you, an important part of their day.

 Parents of non-binary or transgender children will also appreciate having a provider who ‘gets it’ without lengthy explanation or sideways looks is a relief.
 It goes a long way towards easing what for many parents can be a stressful and difficult time for them as they help their child navigate a world that is conditioned to see gender in black and white, male and female.